elotroalex/chiens/_texts/translation.md

 - {:.sp} 1st Deputy.

 - {:.pr.i} Our presence alone signals how earnest our desire is to reconcile.
 We have silenced in our hearts the natural indignation aroused by the memory of so many acts of cruelty.
-And we have swept under the rug all of our repugnance and repulsion, all of the habits that our philosophical minds define as prevention or prejudice, even though these are necessary in our colonial societies ...
+And we have swept under the rug all of our repugnance and repulsion, all of the habits that our philosophical minds define as prevention or prejudice, despite their exigency in our colonial societies ...

 ---